ziyangwang007/Mamba-UNet/README.md

 <img src="img/history.png" width="70%" height="auto">

-<sub>Mamba-UNet: All the baseline methods/datasets are with same hyper-parameter setting (10,000 iterations, learning rate, optimizer and etc).</sub>
+<sub>Mamba-UNet: All the baseline methods/datasets are with same hyper-parameter setting (10,000 iterations, learning rate, optimizer and etc).</sub> <br>
 <sub>VMambaMorph: All the baseline methods are with same hyper-parameter setting (300 epoches, learning rate, optimizer and etc).</sub>

 ## Requirements